SINTEF/dlite/examples/TEM_data/README.md

 *Figure: Heat treatment profile for condition A.  Direct aging.*

 Two bright-field TEM images were acquired from a sample prepared after the aging (marked with A in the profile above).
-The first is a low-magnification images showing a dense distribution of needle-shaped beta" precipitates.
+The first is a low-magnification image showing a dense distribution of needle-shaped beta" precipitates.

 ![Overview, direct aging](figs/BF_100-at-m5-and-2_001.png)

-*Figure: Low-magnification TEM bright-field image;
+*Figure: Low-magnification TEM bright-field image.
-[pm:TEM_BF_100-at-m5-and-2_001]*
+Good for measuring the average precipitate length; [pm:TEM_BF_100-at-m5-and-2_001]*

-The second image zooms in to a smaller region.
+The second image zooms in on a smaller region.
 The dark dots are beta" precipitates viewed along the needle-direction.

 ![zoom, direct aging](figs/040.png)

-*Figure: Zoom-in of the above TEM bright-field image; [pm:TEM_040]*
+*Figure: The same condition as the above TEM bright-field image, but at a higher magnification.
+This is good for measuring the average precipitate cross-section; [pm:TEM_040]*

 The second heat treatment we denote NA (for natural aged), where the alloy after solution heat treatment was kept at RT for 1 month before aging.
 It was also pre-baked for 24h at 90C.

 ![profile-NA](figs/profile-NA.svg)

 *Figure: Heat treatment profile for condition B.  Natural aging.*

 An atomic-resolution high angle annular dark-field (HAADF) TEM image was acquired from a sample prepared after aging (marked with B in the profile above).
 It shows three beta" precipitates viewed along the needle direction.

 ![pre-baked](figs/6c8cm_008.png)

 *Figure: High angle annular dark field TEM image; [pm:TEM_6c8cm_008]*

-By analysing a set of such TEM images as showed above, one can characterise the alloy microstructure in terms of precipitates types and size distributions.
+By analysing a set of such TEM images as showed above, one can characterise the alloy microstructure in terms of precipitate types and size distributions.

-To relate the microstructure to mechanical properties of the alloy, Vickers hardness measurements was performed at each of the two conditions.
+To relate the microstructure to mechanical properties of the alloy, Vickers hardness measurements were performed at each of the two conditions.

 Data resources
 --------------
 The data resources can be divided into two types, *data sources* with our initial knowledge or raw data obtained directly from experiments and *data sinks* that correspond to different derived representations of the primary data sources.

 All data resources are uniquely identified with an IRI, where we are using the prefix [pm:] as a common namespace.

 All data resources used in this example are documented in the [data/resources.yaml] file, which will be used to populate the knowledge base in this demo.

 **Data sources**
 - **Raw TEM images** stored in the Gatan DM3 format.
 These images are large